JoniVR/VerticalCardSwiper/README.md

 @IBInspectable public var sideInset: CGFloat = 20
 /// Sets how much of the next card should be visible.
 Default is 50.
 @IBInspectable public var visibleNextCardHeight: CGFloat = 50
-/// Vertical spacing between CardCells.
+/// Vertical spacing between the focussed card and the bottom (next) card.
 Default is 40.
 @IBInspectable public var cardSpacing: CGFloat = 40
-/// Allows you to set the view to Stack at the Top or at the Bottom
+/// Allows you to set the view to Stack at the Top or at the Bottom.
+Default is true.
-@IBInspectable public var stackOnBottom: Bool = true
+@IBInspectable public var isStackOnBottom: Bool = true
 /// Sets how many cards of the stack are visible in the background
-@IBInspectable public var topStackCount: Int = 1
+@IBInspectable public var stackedCardsCount: Int = 1 /**
-/**
  Returns an array of indexes (as Int) that are currently visible in the `VerticalCardSwiperView`.
  This includes cards that are stacked (behind the focussed card).